jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/events/distributetopayoutsplit.md

 );
 ```

+* `fundingCycleConfiguration` is the funding cycle configuration during which a payout split was distributed.
-* `fundingCycleId` is the ID of the funding cycle during which payout split was distributed.
+* `fundingCycleNumber` is the number of the funding cycle during which a payout split was distributed.
 * `projectId` is the ID of the project that had a payout split distributed.
 * `split` is the [`JBSplit`](../../../../data-structures/jbsplit.md) to which the distribution was made.
 * `amount` is the total ETH amount that was distributed to the split.